 Postpartum Waist TrainerMany experts believe that waist training is a really bad idea, and even borders dangerous.
 But what if the timing makes a difference?
 What if waist training (or your entire core training for that matter) after a dramatic change in your body like a pregnancy or a big weight loss is the key to success?
 For thousands of moms, that is exactly the case.
 It turns out that factors like weight gain, swelling, bloating, tissue expansion, and if you just had a baby, hormones like relaxin, coupled with the use of a post-pregnancy compression garment may just be the secret to success.
 It appears to be a perfect storm of events that makes your body most receptive to contouring, or as others like to call it: waist training.

-But before you go out and buy a corset or the tightest binding or band you can find, there are a few things to keep in mind:
+But before you go out and buy a corset or the tightest binding or postpartum waist trainer band you can find, there are a few things to keep in mind: